-Rates and fees verified as correct at 15 June, 2019.
+Rates and fees verified as correct at 22 January, 2021.
 Other information correct at the time of writing.
+Advertiser disclosure.

 You can send out and receive money from a range of major currencies with TransferWise including pounds, USD and Euro but there are some currencies that are only available to send out.
 See below for today’s rates for currencies that Mozo can help you to compare.